mark-hahn/box-edit/README.md

 ### Known Problems:

-- After exiting box mode the cursor doesn't change back until mouse moves (apparently this is a chrome bug, a lot of people complain)
+- After exiting box mode the cursor doesn't change back until the mouse moves.
-- opening editor loads wrong text
+    (apparently this is a chrome bug, a lot of people complain)

 ### To-Do